St Edmund Hall

 The oldest academic hall in any university — 800 years in a tiny quad off Queen's Lane

 The college is squeezed into a site just off Queen's Lane, behind the High Street, and the approach through the narrow lane is a memorable entrance.
-The medieval church of St Peter-in-the-East, now deconsecrated and converted into the college library, sits in the college grounds — a notable space with Norman architecture and a crypt.
+The medieval church of St Peter-in-the-East, now deconsecrated and converted into the college library, sits in the college grounds — a fine space with Norman architecture and a crypt.
 The graveyard surrounding it is now a garden where students study among the headstones, which is about as Oxford as it gets.

 What makes it special

 The church-turned-library is the highlight.
 St Peter-in-the-East is one of the oldest churches in Oxford, with Norman and possibly Saxon elements, and its conversion into a working library preserves the original character.
 The crypt is atmospheric.
-The tiny front quad, the Queen's Lane approach, and the general air of a place that has been educating people for 800 years without ever getting too grand — all of this makes Teddy Hall worth seeking out for anyone who wants a quieter, less touristy side of Oxford.
+The tiny front quad, the Queen's Lane approach, and the general air of a place that has been educating people for 800 years without ever getting too grand.
+All of this makes Teddy Hall worth seeking out for anyone who wants a quieter, less touristy side of Oxford.

 Visitor info

 St Edmund Hall is on Queen's Lane, just off the High Street.
-The college opens to visitors at various times — check the college website for current hours.
+The college opens to visitors at various times; check the college website for current hours.
 The entrance through Queen's Lane is the most atmospheric approach.
 The church/library is sometimes accessible; ask at the lodge.
 No admission charge.
-This is a short visit — 15-20 minutes — but well worth it.
+This is a short visit (15-20 minutes) but well worth it.

 Nearby